thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli alert info` Lists all alerts.
 * `tscli alert list` Lists the generated alerts.
-* `tscli alert off` Disables all alerts from the cluster.
+* `tscli alert off` Disables all alerts from the cluster in the cluster's timezone.
 * `tscli alert on` Enables alerts from the cluster.
 * `tscli alert silence --name <alert_name>`